salveron/bachelors_thesis/references.md

 # List of literature I've used by now (will be adding more)

-- Auditory Neuroscience : Making Sense of Sound
+- Auditory Neuroscience: Making Sense of Sound
 *Jan Schnupp, Israel Nelken, and Andrew J. King* https://ebookcentral.proquest.com/lib/techlib-ebooks/detail.action?docID=3339190&pq-origsite=summon **Completed chapters 1, 2, 3, 6**